-Perimenopause Periods Closer Together - Just like your periods may be late to arrive, your periods can also come closer together.
+Perimenopause Periods Closer Together – Just like your periods may be late to arrive, your periods can also come closer together.
 It depends on the fluctuations in progesterone and estrogen.
 Progesterone actually plays a significant role in regulating your period and is particularly high in the middle of your cycle through when you start bleeding.
-In fact, progesterone is responsible for building up your uterine lining and then drops when it is time for the lining to shed.
-If your progesterone levels are fluctuating during perimenopause, as they do in most women, you likely may have periods closer together.
+In fact, progesterone is responsible for building up your uterine lining.
+Then, progesterone drops when it is time for the lining to shed.
+If your progesterone levels are fluctuating during perimenopause, you likely may have periods closer together.
 Take note of when your periods begin, how long they last, and how many days are between periods.

-Perimenopause Periods Lasting Longer - It is not uncommon for your period to last longer than it used to once you are in perimenopause.
+Perimenopause Periods Lasting Longer – It is not uncommon for your period to last longer than it used to once you are in perimenopause.
 Indeed, many women wonder “how long is too long for a period during perimenopause?
 Certainly, irregular periods with changes in your flow are normal in perimenopause.
-However, you should meet with your doctor if your periods are lasting longer than they used to, or you are bleeding for more than one week.
+However, you should meet with your doctor if your periods last longer or you bleed for more than one week.

-Painful Period Perimenopause - Sometimes, your period, and the time leading up to it, can become much more painful than it was before you reached perimenopause.
+Painful Period Perimenopause – Sometimes, your period, and the time leading up to it, can become much more painful than it was before you reached perimenopause.
 Thanks to hormones behaving erratically, your body can experience all of your premenstrual symptoms tenfold.
-However, as you near late perimenopause where your periods are farther and farther apart (say at least 3 months or so apart), you can expect this to improve.
+However, as you near late perimenopause where your periods are at least 3 months or so apart, you can expect this to improve.
 However, painful periods can be associated with other conditions as well including endometriosis.
-Therefore, if you all of a sudden, or even gradually, begin having more and more pain with periods, meet with your doctor to rule out other causes of pain.
+Therefore, if you all of a sudden, or even gradually, begin having more pain with periods, meet with your doctor.
+A medical exam can help rule out other causes of pain.

 What if your irregular periods are not from perimenopause?

-While irregular periods are a normal part of perimenopause, the American College of Obstetrics and Gynecologists recommends that you contact your doctor to rule out other causes if you have the following symptoms:
+While irregular periods are a normal part of perimenopause, the American College of Obstetrics and Gynecologists recommends that you contact your doctor to rule out other causes if you have bleeding that is:

 Abnormal bleeding can be caused by other conditions besides perimenopause.
 These conditions can include:

-If you are in the early phases of perimenopause, this can be a great time to meet with your doctor to talk about how to best manage your perimenopause symptoms, including issues with your period.
+If you are in the early phases of perimenopause, this is a great time to meet with your doctor to talk about how to best manage your symptoms.
 If your quality of life is severely affected by your period or any of the 34 symptoms of perimenopause, your doctor may recommend you try hormone replacement therapy.
 Together with your doctor, you can explore the best options for you.